Oil steady as U.S. storm fears ease, eyes on Europe

 Prices traded lower for most of the U.S. session as forecasts showed Debby, the first named storm of the 2012 Atlantic hurricane season to threaten the Gulf, turning toward Florida and away from the region that is home to roughly 20 percent of U.S. oil production.

-Oil companies had shut down over 44 percent of oil production in the Gulf on Monday after earlier forecasts showed the storm heading into the region, but producers were already returning workers to platforms and restoring output as the threat waned.
-Debby's threat to the Gulf had pushed oil prices up about 2 percent on Friday.
+Oil companies had shut down over 44 percent of oil production in the Gulf on Monday after earlier forecasts showed the storm heading into the region, but producers were already restoring workers to platforms and returning output as the threat waned.

 "Oil continues to be weighed down by negative sentiment for global growth ahead of a two-day summit of EU leaders June 28," said Addison Armstrong, senior director of market research at Tradition Energy in Stamford, Connecticut.